 |People Served:||5,260,246 (2012 est.)|

-Catholic Relief Services has worked in Senegal for over 50 years.
-In fact, CRS was one of the first international nongovernmental organization to begin work when Senegal gained independence.
+Catholic Relief Services has worked in Senegal for more than 50 years.
+In fact, CRS was one of the first international NGOs to begin work when Senegal gained independence.
 CRS' long-term presence has allowed us to respond effectively to changing conditions within the country.
 CRS has helped Senegalese through natural disasters, separatist violence, economic fluctuations and health epidemics.
 Working closely with various partners, CRS Senegal provides assistance in many sectors including disaster response, agriculture, health and peacebuilding.